 The step names should be unique within the same pipeline.
 This mainly affects the visualization of the pipeline when it runs.

-Steps chaining and referencing is possible due to implementation of variables in yml file - read more on relevant section
+Steps chaining and referencing is possible due to implementation of variables in the YAML file - read more on relevant section.

 |Freestyle||Executes one or more shell commands in a container similar to